 Italy is still considered as one of the European countries in which the enrolment in universities is relatively inexpensive (OECD 2017b).
 However, over the past decade there has been a constant increase in tuition fees, which in the academic year 2017-2018 ranged from between €629 and €2,241 for public universities (Osservatorio Talents Venture 2018).
 However, university degrees in Italy are too often not indicative of a student’s skills.
 This, therefore, hinders the job-matching process for graduates, thereby increasing the employer’s risk of hiring the least suitable candidates (OECD 2017a).
 Much can be achieved by universities in ensuring that employment-relevant skills are provided to students according to the requisites of the labour market.

 The general aim of this study is to explore how Italian universities have designed their educational provision in the wine sector.
 The latter is facing the increasing competition of a globalised market and managing the ever greater diversification of consumers’ demands and preferences.
 Such dynamics inevitably elicit more competent and performing human capital to successfully service businesses in the wine sector (Winemonitor Nomisma 2018).
-Specifically, the study will ascertain whether there exists an alignment between the skills taught by Italian universities, and those which are required by wine entrepreneurship.
+Specifically, the study will ascertain whether in Italy there exists an alignment between the university education, and the skills required by wine entrepreneurship.
 The study programmes of vine growers and oenologists in various Italian universities were, therefore, examined.
 In this regard, an innovative methodology for evaluating the effectiveness of the degree courses has been developed; it differs considerably from the official methodologies adopted by the Italian National Agency for the Evaluation of Universities and Research Institutes (ANVUR) (Decataldo 2018).
-The research questions included: Do Italian universities guarantee the provision of skills required by wine-producing firms?
-What are the main differences and similarities between wine-related undergraduate courses at Italian universities?
+The research questions included: What are the main differences and similarities between wine-related undergraduate courses at Italian universities?
+Have these degree courses been designed according to the skills required by stakeholders?

 This paper is structured as follows: Section 2 below will focus on the theoretical framework of the study, describing: the concept of competence, the role of universities and skill development, the demand for skills by wineries, and the tertiary educational provision for the Italian wine sector.
 Section 3 will outline the Materials and Methodology used in this study, while Section 4 will present the Main Findings and Discussion.
 The Sections will then conclude with remarks and implications.